gautam-404/MESA-PORT/README.md

 opsObject = ProjectOps()  ## Use ProjectOps("your_project") for a custom/pre-existing project name
 accessObject = MesaAccess()

-## Interactive installer for Linux and MacOS (ARM/M-series and Intel) systems
+## Interactive installer for Linux and macOS (ARM/M-series and Intel) systems
 Installer()
 # Optional arguments: version="ver.si.on" and parent_directory='where/to/install'
 # Available versions options are "latest", "22.11.1", "22.05.1", "21.12.1", "15140" and "12778"